 Right-click on BleachBit and select “Add to Favorites.”

 Using BleachBit Anchor link

-First BleachBit gives us an overview of the preferences.
-We recommend checking the “Overwrite files to hide contents” option.
+The main BleachBit window will open and BleachBit will give you an overview of the preferences.
+We recommend checking the “Overwrite contents of files to prevent recovery” option.

-BleachBit will detect several commonly installed programs and will show special option for each program.
-BleachBit comes with four default settings.
+BleachBit will detect several commonly installed programs and will show special options for each program.

 Some software leaves behind records of when and how it was used.
 Two important examples that merely begin to illustrate this widespread issue are Recent Documents and web browser history.
 Software that tracks the recently-edited documents leaves a record of the names of files you've been working with, even if those files themselves have been deleted.
 And web browsers usually keep detailed records of what sites you've visited recently, and even keep cached copies of pages and images from those sites to make them load faster next time you visit.